 Wanting the money for your business won’t be enough.
 Proving you need the money won’t be enough.
 A quality lender will want to see a business plan explaining how the loan will be used, a resume detailing ownership experience (and therefore the ability to repay the loan), education, credit history, and most important of all in today’s economy, the appropriate management experience to run the business and therefore repay the loan.
 If you need help writing your business plan, look for the article I’ve written called “10 tips for your next business plan.”

 Supporting your loan application also includes reviewing your credit score and history.
 These two points are essential.
-If your credit score is in poor shape and you can clearly explain why, and the lender is comfortable, they may approve your loan.
-For example, your poor credit score is explainable if you had an auto accident a few years ago that resulted in medical bills now under control.
+If your credit score is in poor shape and you can clearly explain why, and the lender is comfortable with your explanation, they may approve your loan.
+For example, your poor credit score is understandable if you had an auto accident a few years ago that resulted in medical bills, which are now under control.
 Similarly, get a copy of your credit report before applying for a loan.
 Often, there are mistakes on your credit report.
 Get these removed before applying for a loan, so this problem is eliminated.

 5. Build cash flow projections.

 Lenders eat and sleep cash flow projections.
 This is what they do for a living.
-The stronger your cash flow projection, the greater your chances of success in getting the loan approved.
-If this is not your strength, get help from your accountant or someone who knows and understands cash flow projections.
+The stronger your cash flow projection, the greater your chances of success in securing a loan approval.
+If this is not your strength, consider seeking help from your accountant or someone knowledgeable and experienced in cash flow projections.

-If you want some free tools to help put your loan together, visit my website and download item 3, which is a tool for a break-even analysis.
+If you’d like some free tools to help assemble your loan, visit my website and download item 3, a tool for conducting a break-even analysis.
 Item 4 is a Loan Amortization Schedule that shows you how long and how much it will take each month to pay back a loan.
 Plus, there are other options.

 6. Sell your needs.

 Once you have the data built and ready to launch your loan application, practice your sales pitch.
 Don’t over-embellish, but be confident.
-Know the ins and outs of why you need the loan and practice your response so you come off confident.
-The lenders aren’t looking for a sales pitch but to see that you believe and that if they need to escalate your loan request to higher management, you will present powerfully and not have their judgment questioned.
+Understand the reasons why you need the loan.
+Also, practice your response so you come across as confident.
+The lenders aren’t looking for a sales pitch, but rather to see that you believe in your request.
+If they need to escalate it to higher management, you will present it powerfully and not have your judgment questioned.

 7. Keep educating yourself.

-As you work through each step of this process, ask questions.
+As you work through each step of this process, please don’t hesitate to ask questions.
 It’s amazing how options appear from places you least expect because you talk to a friend who knows someone at Rotary who specializes in these sorts of loans.
-Alternatively, they may not be able to help you with that loan, but they can help strengthen you and your application so it gets approved…which is what this is all about in the first place.
+Alternatively, they may not be able to help you with that loan, but they can help strengthen your application so it gets approved — which is what this is all about in the first place.

 Obtaining a loan or financing for a business has been very difficult.
 Because the economy is stabilizing and government programs are beginning to have a positive effect, loans are available as long as you, the borrower, present a professional business case.